openjdk/jdk/src/java.base/share/man/java.md

      When the AOT cache fails to load:

-     - If `AOTMode` is `auto`, the JVM will continue execution without using the AOT cache.
+     - If `AOTMode` was originally `auto`, the JVM will continue execution without using the AOT cache.
 This is the recommended mode for production environments, especially when you may not have complete control of the command-line (e.g., your application's launch script may allow users to inject options to the command-line).